21 Nov Natural Repellent to Keep Mosquitos Out of Your Yard

 Who doesn’t love a great summer backyard get together?
 You have friends and family, the grill, the games and… the mosquitoes.
 Those ravenous biting pests can ruin a good time in a hurry.
 How do you keep mosquitoes out of your yard?

-As it turns out, prevention is key to keeping your lawn mosquito-free.
-To keep mosquitos away you have to remove their breeding sources and preferred habitats.
+As it turns out, prevention is another key to keeping your lawn mosquito-free.
+To keep mosquitos away you have to utilize natural repellents and remove their breeding sources and preferred habitats.
 Keep your lawn trimmed and free of debris and drain any standing water.
 If pests already exist be aware the topical bug sprays and candles won’t address the cause of the problem.

 Jim Fredericks, Ph.D., chief entomologist for the National Pest Management Association says, “The good thing is that mosquitoes can’t fly very far, so if you can eliminate breeding spots on your property, you can greatly reduce the number of mosquitoes near your house (source).”
 Removing standing water may seem like a no brainer but keeping the kiddie pool drained and the birdbath clean is only the beginning.